intel/ai-reference-models/benchmarks/image_segmentation/tensorflow/unet/README.md

    that were downloaded in step 2 and the path to the UNet model repository that you cloned in step 3.

-   UNet can be run to test throughput and latency using the following command with your checkpoint and model-source-dir paths:
+   UNet can be run to test batch and online inference using the following command with your checkpoint and model-source-dir paths:

    ```